awsdocs/amazon-eks-user-guide/doc_source/copy-image-to-private-repository.md

 **To create a local copy of a container image**

-1. If you don't already have an Amazon ECR private repository or another private registry, then create one\.
+1. If you don't already have an Amazon ECR private repository or another private repository, then create one\.
 An Amazon ECR private repository name must start with a letter\.
 It can only contain lowercase letters, numbers, hyphens \(\-\), underscores \(\_\), and forward slashes \(/\)\.
 For more information, see [Creating a private repository](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html) in the Amazon Elastic Container Registry User Guide\.

    In this example, `amazon/` is a namespace that's used for organizational purposes only\.
 It's optional\.
 You can name your repository whatever you choose\.
 As a best practice, create a separate repository for each image\.
 We recommend this because image tags must be unique within a repository\.